SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/word-formation/*-lexcreation.md

 »⟮A numeronym⎵broad⎵⟯« is a word ⟮based on/using numbers⟯.
 »⟮A numeronym⎵narrow⎵⟯« is ⟮＿a numeronym (broad)＿⟯ which is ⟮＿an abbreviation＿⟯.
-A numeronym⎵narrow⎵ may be a count numeronym, a symbolic numeronym, or a metonym numeronym.
+⟮＿A numeronym⎵narrow⎵＿⟯ may be ⟮＿a count numeronym＿⟯, ⟮＿a symbolic numeronym＿⟯, or ⟮＿a metonym numeronym＿⟯.

 ##### types

-»⟮A count numeronym⟯« (my term) is ⟮＿a numeronym⎵narrow⎵＿⟯ which uses the first and last letters and the length of the remaining characters in the middle as a number.
+»⟮A count numeronym⟯« (my term) is ⟮＿a numeronym⎵narrow⎵＿⟯ which ⟮uses the first and last letters⟯ and ⟮the length of the remaining characters in the middle as a number⟯.
 ^e.g. a11y = accessibility, g11n = globalization, p13n = personalization, i18n = internationalization
-»⟮A symbolic numeronym⟯« (my term) is ⟮＿a numeronym⎵narrow⎵＿⟯ which symbolizes each of its segments with a number.
+»⟮A symbolic numeronym⟯« (my term) is ⟮＿a numeronym⎵narrow⎵＿⟯ which ⟮symbolizes each of its ＿segments＿ with a number⟯.
 ^e.g. 4649 = よろしく
-»⟮A metonym numeronym⟯« (my term) is ⟮＿a numeronym⎵narrow⎵＿⟯ which refers metonymically.
+»⟮A metonym numeronym⟯« (my term) is ⟮＿a numeronym⎵narrow⎵＿⟯ which ⟮refers ＿metonymically＿⟯.
 ^e.g. 3.11

 ## partially morphological lexcreation

-Partially morphological lexcreation is lexcreation that partially or sometimes uses morphemes, and sometimes others/not.
+»⟮Partially morphological lexcreation⟯« is ⟮＿lexcreation＿⟯ that ⟮partially or sometimes uses ＿morphemes＿, and sometimes others/not.⟯

 ### blends

 »⟮A splinter⟯« is ⟮a part of ＿a lexeme＿⟯ that ⟮is not ＿a morph＿⟯.
 »⟮A blend⟯« is ⟮＿a partially morphological lexcreation＿⟯ where ⟮at least one part⟯ is ⟮＿a splinter＿⟯.
-A blend part (my term) is a part of a blend, whether splinter or morpheme. blend =syn= portmanteu
+»⟮A blend part⟯« (my term) is ⟮a part of ＿a blend＿, whether ＿splinter＿ or ＿morpheme＿⟯. blend =syn= portmanteu

 #### classification by blend part type

-A total/partial blend is a blend where all/only some parts are blends (and the others are morphemes/words).
+»⟮A total/partial blend⟯« is ⟮＿a blend＿⟯ where ⟮all/only some parts⟯ are ⟮＿blends＿⟯ (and ⟮c-;the others⟯ are ⟮＿morphemes＿/words⟯).

 ##### total blends

-A beginning-end/end-end/beginning-beginning blend is a total blend where the splinters are taken from the beginning&end/end&end/beginningbeginning.
+»⟮A beginning-end/end-end/beginning-beginning blend⟯« is ⟮＿a total blend＿⟯ where ⟮＿the splinters＿⟯ are ⟮taken from⟯ ⟮the beginning&end/end&end/beginning&beginning⟯.

 ##### partial blends

-A morpheme-splinter/splinter-morpheme blend is a partial blend where the morpheme/splinter comes first.
+»⟮A morpheme-splinter/splinter-morpheme blend⟯« is ⟮＿a partial blend＿⟯ where ⟮＿the morpheme＿/＿splinter＿⟯ ⟮comes first⟯.

 ##### more complex

-A intercalated blend is one where a blend part forms a substrate, and (an) other blend part(s) is layered on top, mostly via phonological similarity.
+»⟮A intercalated blend⟯« is one where ⟮＿a blend part＿⟯ ⟮forms a substrate⟯, and ⟮c-;(an) other ＿blend part＿(s)⟯ ⟮is layered on top⟯, mostly via ⟮＿phonological＿ similarity⟯.
 ^e.g. adorable + dork = adorkable

 #### classification by blend part interaction

-Overlapping/non-overlapping blends are blends where one or more sm or ssm graphemes/phonemes overlap/don't overlap. graphemically/phonologically/graphemophonologically overlapping blends are overlapping blends where one or more sm or ssm graphemes/phonemes/both overlap.
+»⟮Overlapping/non-overlapping blends⟯« are ⟮＿blends＿⟯ where ⟮one or more⟯ ⟮sm or ssm ＿graphemes＿/＿phonemes＿⟯ ⟮overlap/don't overlap⟯.
+»⟮graphemically/phonologically/graphemophonologically overlapping blends⟯« are ⟮＿overlapping blends＿⟯ where ⟮one or more⟯ sm or ssm ⟮graphemes/phonemes/both⟯ ⟮overlap⟯.

 ### clipping